epita-the-raiders/Architecture/purposes/purpose_en.md

 For our S4 free project, we've come up with the idea of programming a house and apartment plan creator in the Rust programming language.
 This program will be designed for Linux via a Cargo installation.

 ## Prerequisis and tools
 We're going to use the [Slint](https://crates.io/crates/slint) graphics library to create our graphical interface.
+We will also use the svg [svg](https://crates.io/crates/svg) and [resvg](https://crates.io/crates/svg) to design and display the plans.

 ## Details
 ### Project presentation